Doctors Note Logo

 3. Vertigo: Some people have a condition called vertigo, where certain head movements cause dizziness and nausea.
 This can be due to issues in the ear or even be something you're born with.

 Understanding how your body reacts to head movements can help you manage these feelings better.
-If this happens often, it might be good to talk to a healthcare professional.
+If this happens often, you can use a free symptom checker to help identify what might be causing your symptoms and determine if you should talk to a healthcare professional.

 Tell your friends about us.